-- Biological Hazards.
-These include infectious diseases, molds, toxic or poisonous plants, and animal materials that can cause allergic reactions.
+- Biological Hazards: These include infectious diseases, molds, toxic or poisonous plants, and animal tissues that can cause allergic reactions.

 These five categories help management categorize hazards and assess their associated risks.
 Beyond these five major hazard groupings, there are other less obvious hazards categories, such as mental health, distractions, and physical health.

 In prioritizing workplace safety, managers should enforce the use of personal protective equipment (PPE).
 The type of PPE employees will need varies from one industry to the next.
 For example, construction workers will, at the very least, need: